common-voice/common-voice/CONTRIBUTING.md

 - *tools*: Just some scripts for managing data.
 - *web*: The Common Voice website files.

-#### Before Opening a Pull Request
-When you're done with some code changes that you want to submit, please ensure the following before opening your Pull Request (PR):
-1. All code passes linting (`gulp lint` finishes without errors or warnings).
-2. All code compiles (`gulp ts ts-server` finishes without errors or warnings).

 #### Need Help?
 For more options, just type:
 ```